-Introduction 1
+Introduction ∠

-Preparation 1
+Preparation

-Marriage Preparation Period 1
+Marriage Preparation Period ∠

-Age Requirements
+Age Requirements ∠

-Inter-Denominational and Inter-Faith Marriages
+Inter-Denominational and Inter-Faith Marriages ∠

-Dates and Times
+Dates and Times 5

-Reserving the Church 2
+Reserving the Church 5

-The Time of Year
+The Time of Year 5

-Confirming the Time for the Wedding Liturgy 2
+Confirming the Time for the Wedding Liturgy 5

 Choosing the Time for the Rehearsal

-Wedding Fees.
+Wedding Fees (

-Musician Costs
+Musician Costs (

-Fee Overview
+Fee Overview (

-Parish Membership Requirements
+Parish Membership Requirements (

-Necessary Documents
+Necessary Documents 7

-The Wedding Liturgy
+The Wedding Liturgy 7

 Wedding Rite Within Mass, or Outside of Mass?
+7

 The People in your Wedding Liturgy

-The Assembly

-The Couple

-The Wedding Party

-Children in the Wedding Party?

-Assistants

-Lectors (Readers)

-Gift Bearers

-Special Ministers of the Eucharist

-Wedding Music and Musicians
+Wedding Music and Musicians 9

-Restrictions and Other Information
+Restrictions and Other Information 9

-Use of the Church
+Use of the Church 9

-The Wedding Rehearsal
+The Wedding Rehearsal 10

-Photography / Videography
+Photography / Videography 11

-Decoration Suggestions and Restrictions
+Decoration Suggestions and Restrictions 12

-Appendix 1: Obtaining a State of Michigan Marriage License
+Appendix 1: Obtaining a State of Michigan Marriage License 13

-How To Apply For a Marriage License
+How To Apply For a Marriage License 13

-Picking up the License
+Picking up the License 13

-Appendix 2: The Catholic Wedding Procession
+Appendix 2: The Catholic Wedding Procession 14

-Appendix 2: The Catholic wedding Flocession
+Appendix 3: Adding Elements to the Wedding Liturgy 15

-Wedding Candle, Prayer to the Blessed Mother, Arras, Lazo, Cojines, etc.
+Wedding Candle, Prayer to the Blessed Mother, Arras, Lazo, Cojines, etc 15

-Appendix 4: Preparing a Printed Program/Order of Service
+Appendix 4: Printed Programs

-Elements You May Wish to Include

-The Wedding Liturgy Outline without Mass

-e e,

-The Wedding Liturgy Outline within Mass Other possible details

-Appendix 5: Checklist
+Appendix 5: Checklist 17

-Appendix 6: Reading Selections for Weddings
+Appendix 6: Reading Selections for Weddings.

-Old Testament Readings
+Old Testament Readings 19

 New Testament Readings

-Gospel ReadingsG-1 Matthew 5:1-12a
+Gospel Readings

-U-1 MAULIEW J.1-12a ∠∪

-Appendix 7: Optional Texts for the Wedding Liturgy 22
+Appendix 7: Optional Texts for the Wedding Liturgy

-Opening Prayer
+Opening Prayer (Collect)

 Vows

-Blessing of Rings 22
+Blessing of Rings

 Nuptial Blessing

 General Intercessions (Petitions)

 Final Blessing

 Resources:

-Signature Page Error!
-Bookmark not defined.
+Contract page 29